-Although there are currently no cures for lysosomal disorders such as Gaucher disease, cystinosis, Pompe disease and Hunter syndrome, there are several approved treatments.
+Although there are currently no cures for lysosomal disorders such as Gaucher disease, Hunter syndrome and Pompe disease, there are several approved treatments.
 Each approach has its own advantages and limitations.

 Enzyme replacement therapy, or ERT, is the standard of care for lysosomal disorders.
 As the name implies, ERT is designed to replace the enzyme that is missing or defective in people with lysosomal disorders.